-- Assorted scrap papers that you've pre-cut into strips and shapes (You can use tissue paper, scrapbook paper, or even wrapping paper; the more colorful, the better!) - 2 sheets per child of card stock with a large egg outline drawn on each - Scissors (or a craft blade) - Glue
+- 2 sheets per child of cardstock with a large egg outline drawn on each - Scissors (or a craft blade) - Assorted scrap papers that you've pre-cut into strips and shapes (You can use tissue paper, scrapbook paper, or even wrapping paper; the more colorful, the better!) - Glue

 - 1. Cut the egg out of the first sheet without cutting the frame.
 The result should be a sheet of paper with an egg-shaped hole, but the edges of the paper should be un-cut.
 If this is too difficult, you can pre-cut the sheet with a blade. - 2.
 Discard the egg shape and set the egg frame aside. - 3.
-Glue the scrap strips and shapes onto the second sheet of card stock, completely covering the egg outline.
+Glue the scrap strips and shapes onto the second sheet of cardstock, completely covering the egg outline.
 Don't worry about going outside the lines.
 The egg frame you made will cover any rough edges. - 4.
 Finally, glue the first sheet (egg frame) on top of the second sheet (scrap paper egg), creating an egg-shaped frame for the scrap paper design.
 Ta-da!